Rafael Rodríguez (baseball)

-Rafael Rodríguez (born September 24, 1984) is a Dominican Republic former professional baseball pitcher.
+Rafael Rodríguez (born September 24, 1984) is a Dominican former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim and Arizona Diamondbacks.

 Career

+Los Angeles Angels of Anaheim

+On July 20, 2001, Rodríguez signed with the Los Angeles Angels of Anaheim as an international free agent.
+From 2002 to 2008, he played for the rookie-level Arizona League Angels, rookie-level Provo Angels, Single-A Cedar Rapids Kernels, High-A Rancho Cucamonga Quakes, Double-A Arkansas Travelers, and Triple-A Salt Lake Bees.